Lee Jung-jae: 2021–present: Squid Game and international fame

-On February 26, 2022, Lee signed with Creative Artists Agency.
 On September 8, 2022, Lee was cast as the male lead in the Star Wars series The Acolyte, released on Disney+.
 It is his first English-language role.
 In December 2022, Lee received the Geumgwan Order of Cultural Merit from President Yoon Suk Yeol, which is the highest decoration awarded to those who have contributed to culture and arts.

-In December 2024, Lee was invited to be a guest with Jimmy Fallon in Midtown Manhattan.
+In December 2024, Lee was invited to be a guest on The Tonight Show Starring Jimmy Fallon.
+In 2025, Lee starred in the romantic comedy series Nice to Not Meet You opposite Lim Ji-yeon which aired on tvN.
+He played a washed up actor who became a star detective.

 Other activities

 Business ventures

 Apart from acting, Lee is known for launching a chain of upscale Italian restaurants in Seoul named after his film Il Mare.
 Having studied interior design, he assumed responsibility for designing the interior of his restaurants.
 Lee also founded the real estate development company Seorim C&D in 2008, and owns several businesses with actor Jung Woo-sung, a close friend whom he first worked with on the film City of the Rising Sun.

 In May 2016, Lee and Jung established and became CEOs of their entertainment label Artist Company.